corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 Node operators must drain nodes (or CorDapps on nodes) before they can upgrade them.
 Draining brings all [flows](cordapps/api-flows.md) that are currently running to a smooth halt.
 The node finishes any work already in progress, and queues any new work.
 This process frees CorDapps from the requirement to migrate workflows from an arbitrary point to another arbitrary point—a task that would rapidly become unfeasible as workflow and protocol complexity increases.

-You drain a node by running `gracefulShutdown`.
+To drain a node, run `gracefulShutdown`.
 This waits for the node to drain and then shuts it down once the drain is complete.

 {{< warning >}}
 The length of time a node takes to drain varies.
 It depends on how your CorDapps are designed and whether any CorDapps are communicating with network peers that are offline or slow to respond.
-In an environment with well written CorDapps and counterparties who are online, drains may only take a few seconds.
+If the CorDapps are well-written and the required counterparties are online, drains may only take a few seconds.

 {{< /warning >}}